 Why it matters

-Secondly, diffusion models were invented for the purpose of, and are currently primarily being used for, generating realistic images.
-But in the future they could be used to improve the results of our roof-modeling pipeline, as well.
-This is work that our team is looking into.
+Secondly, diffusion models were invented for the purpose of generating realistic images, and are currently primarily used for that.
+But our team is looking into whether they could be used to improve the results of our roof-modeling pipeline as well.

 Conclusion